Increased H-1B and I-9 scrutiny means greater risk for your business.

 Substantive violations are more serious and include failure to complete the Form I-9, failure to complete the Form I-9 within three business days, accepting fraudulent documents and failing to properly verify the documents.
 These errors are not allowed to be corrected.

-What results from a Form I-9 audit?
+What happens after the Form I-9 audit?

 After conducting the Form I-9 audit, the auditing agency will notify the employer of its findings in writing.
 A Notice of Inspection Results means the organization was compliant.
 If any violations were identified during the audit, an employer may receive one of these notices: